Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Frequently Asked Questions About Frozen Fruit Shipping from China

-What temperature should frozen fruit be shipped at from China?
+What temperature should frozen fruit be shipped at?

-Frozen fruit should be maintained at -18°C or below throughout the entire shipping process.
-Some buyers specify -20°C for additional safety margin.
-This temperature ensures product quality, texture, and flavor remain stable during long ocean voyages.
+Maintain -18°C or below throughout the entire transit.
+Some buyers specify -20°C for an additional safety margin.
+This temperature keeps product quality, texture, and flavor stable during long ocean voyages.

 Is sea freight or air freight better for frozen fruit from China?

-For bulk commercial shipments, reefer sea freight is the standard choice due to cost efficiency.
-Air freight is used for urgent orders, small sample shipments, or very high-value products like organic wild berries.
-Most businesses start with air freight for initial trials, then shift to full container loads by sea once demand is confirmed.
+Sea freight via reefer container is the standard for commercial volumes.
+Air freight is used for urgent orders, small samples, or high-value products such as organic wild berries.
+Most buyers start with air freight for initial trials, then move to full container loads by sea once demand is confirmed.

 How long does frozen fruit shipping take from China to major markets?

 Transit times vary by destination: approximately 30-40 days to Northern Europe, 14-20 days to the US West Coast, and 25-35 days to the US East Coast.
-These are port-to-port times, add several days for inland transport, customs clearance, and final delivery.
+These are port-to-port figures.
+Add several days for inland transport, customs clearance, and final delivery.

-What certifications should Chinese frozen fruit suppliers have?
+What certifications should Chinese frozen fruit suppliers hold?

-Reputable exporters typically hold HACCP certification as a baseline.
-For European markets, BRC or IFS certification is increasingly important.
-Additional certifications include ISO 22000 (food safety management), and for specialty products, organic (EU/USDA), Halal, or Kosher certification depending on your market requirements.
+HACCP is the industry baseline.
+For European markets, BRC or IFS certification is increasingly expected.
+Additional certifications include ISO 22000 for food safety management, and for specialty markets - organic (EU/USDA), Halal, or Kosher certification depending on your buyers' requirements.

 Can I consolidate different frozen fruits in one container?

-Yes, consolidation is common and economical.
-You can combine strawberries, blueberries, mango, and other fruits in a single reefer container as long as they share the same temperature requirement (-18°C) and your packaging and labeling clearly differentiate each SKU.
+Yes.
+Combining strawberries, blueberries, mango, and other fruits in a single reefer container is standard practice, provided all products share the same temperature requirement (-18°C) and each SKU is clearly differentiated in your packaging and labeling.

 What are the main risks when shipping frozen fruit?

-Temperature abuse during loading, terminal delays causing extended power disconnection, poor container stacking blocking airflow, and freeze-thaw cycles during transshipment are the primary risks.
-Using experienced logistics providers, implementing temperature monitoring, and following proper loading protocols significantly reduces these risks.
+Temperature abuse during loading, extended power disconnection during terminal delays, poor container stacking that blocks airflow, and freeze-thaw cycles at transshipment are the primary risks.
+Using experienced logistics providers, implementing temperature monitoring, and following correct loading protocols addresses each of these.

 Do I need special import permits for frozen fruit?

 Requirements vary by destination.
-The EU requires health certificates and TRACES-NT notification.
-The US requires FDA prior notice and supplier facility compliance.
-Many countries require phytosanitary certificates, certificates of origin for tariff benefits, and laboratory test certificates.
-Consult with a customs broker familiar with your market's specific requirements.
+The EU requires health certificates and TRACES-NT pre-notification.
+The US requires FDA prior notice and supplier facility compliance with GACC registration.
+Most countries also require phytosanitary certificates, certificates of origin for tariff eligibility, and laboratory test certificates.